 Someday your child will need to transfer their care to doctors and other providers who see adults.
-Maybe this moment seems like a long way away, or feels like it's just around the corner.
+This may seem like a long way away or feel like it's just around the corner.
 Wherever you are, planning ahead for this transition will help make this big change smoother and easier.

-This checklist was made by parents of children who have gone through the process of transitioning to adult care.
+This checklist was made by parents who have gone through the process of transitioning to adult care.
 It was created to help you know what to expect and how to plan.
+Some questions may apply to you, and some may not.

 Use this checklist as a tool to talk with your child's providers.
-It also provides suggestions and resources to help you and your family.
+Your family will have unique needs for transition that are best planned for with them.